Install Ryax on Kubernetes¶

 entry.

-Once you entry is created, and only if tls is enabled, you will have to wait for Let’s Encrypt to provide you a valid certificate.
+Once your entries are created, and only if tls is enabled, you will have to wait for Let’s Encrypt to provide you a valid certificate.
 You can check with:

 kubectl get certificates -n ryaxns